GoogleCloudPlatform/community/tutorials/cloud-spanner-aspnet/index.md

 This tutorial describes how to use the [C# Google Cloud Spanner ADO.NET library](https://cloud.google.com/spanner/docs/getting-started/csharp/) to build a simple REST API for books and use the API to store and query books.

-[Cloud Spanner](https://cloud.google.com/spanner/) is a hosted SQL database, and the Cloud Spanner ADO.NET provider lets you to take advantage of Cloud Spanner in your C# applications.
+[Cloud Spanner](https://cloud.google.com/spanner/) is a hosted SQL database, and the Cloud Spanner ADO.NET provider lets you take advantage of Cloud Spanner in your C# applications.
 The Cloud Spanner ADO.NET library is fully asynchronous to the network level and is the recommended way to integrate Cloud Spanner APIs into your .NET applications.

 What you’ll use in this tutorial:

 * [Visual Studio 2017](https://www.visualstudio.com/vs/community/).
 You can download the community edition for free from Microsoft.